Mathijs-V/ecom-dashboard-v7/README.md

 - [IntelliJ](https://www.jetbrains.com/de-de/idea/): IntelliJ is an integrated development environment (IDE) primarily used for Java development but also supports various other programming languages.
 - [Visual Studio Code](https://code.visualstudio.com): Visual Studio Code, is a lightweight yet powerful source code editor developed by Microsoft, widely used for various programming languages and configurations.

+The following programming languages were used to create the project:
+- [Javascript](/google.de): The base of the project is written in Javascript.
+- [Python](/google.de): The prophet model, as the heart-piece of our project is written in Python.
+- [HTML/CSS](/google.de): We used a little html and css for styling.

+# How to run the project:
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).